-The annual consolidated financial statements for the year ending September 30, 2012 and the interim consolidated financial statements for the 9 months ending June 30, 2013 include the accounts of the Company and its four subsidiaries.
+The annual consolidated financial statements for the year ending September 30, 2013 include the accounts of the Company and its four subsidiaries.
 Each subsidiary is considered an operating segment.
 The Company and its subsidiaries represent one reporting segment as all activity is effectively in the same line of business.